codsen/codsen/packages/html-entities-not-email-friendly/README.md

 ## API — `notEmailFriendlyMaxLength`

 Returnd a natural number `31` — the length of the longest entities in the list.
-For example, `&CounterClockwiseContourIntegral;` has length of `31`.
+For example, `&CounterClockwiseContourIntegral;` has a length of `31`.

 We are not counting ampersand `&` and semicolon `;`.